The 20 Best Hemangioblastoma Doctors in Japan

 Advanced in Hemangioblastoma

-Hirofumi Nakatomi practices in Tokyo, Japan.
+Hirofumi Nakatomi practices practicing medicine in Nasushiobara, Japan.
 Nakatomi is rated as an Advanced expert by MediFind in the treatment of Hemangioblastoma.
-Their top areas of expertise are Acoustic Neuroma, Meningioma, Neurofibromatosis Type 2 (NF2), Gamma Knife Radiosurgery, and Endovascular Embolization.
+They are also highly rated in 14 other conditions, according to our data.
+Their clinical expertise encompasses Acoustic Neuroma, Meningioma, Neurofibromatosis Type 2 (NF2), Gamma Knife Radiosurgery, and Endovascular Embolization.

 Advanced in Hemangioblastoma